raghav2you/raghav2you/README.md

 - 👋 Hi, I’m @raghav2you
-- 👀 I’m interested in hackingv & game developement
+- 👀 I’m interested in hacking & game developement
 - 🌱 I’m currently learning c#, c++ and python
 - 💞️ I’m looking to collaborate with no one